Richard Bandler is a contemporary psychologist and self-help author who works primarily in the field of Neuro-Linguistic Programming (NLP).

 Richard Bandler was born on February 24, 1950.
-He studied psychology and philosophy at the University of California and earned his Bachelor’s in 1973.
-Two years later, Bandler received a Master’s from Lone Mountain College in San Francisco.
+He studied psychology and philosophy at the University of California and earned his bachelor’s degree in 1973.
+Two years later, Bandler received a master’s from Lone Mountain College in San Francisco.

-Bandler is an expert in the field of self-help and is the co-founder of Neuro-Linguistic Programming (NLP) with John Grinder.

 Bandler was an associate of both Robert Spitzer and Milton Erickson.
+He is an expert in the field of self-help and is the co-founder of Neuro-Linguistic Programming with John Grinder.
 He was first introduced to John Grinder while a student at the University of California.
 Grinder, one of Bandler’s professors, collaborated with Bandler in the exploration of linguistics.
 This alliance led to the first of many books the two would publish, The Structure of Magic, Volume 1.

 Contribution to Psychology

-Neuro-Linguistic Programming (NLP) is a therapeutic approach founded by Richard Bandler and co-founded by John Grinder.
-This self-help technique focuses on behavior and language.
+Neuro-Linguistic Programming (NLP) is a therapeutic, self-help technique that focuses on behavior and language.
 By enlightening people to healthy patterns of communication, therapists teaching NLP can show clients how to transform their behaviors in order to achieve a desired outcome.
-Although there is little scientific evidence supporting NLP’s effectiveness, therapists who practice NLP believe it is beneficial for relieving psychological symptoms related to several problems, including depression, cognitive impairments, anxiety, and phobias, among others.
+Although there is little scientific evidence supporting NLP’s effectiveness, therapists who practice NLP believe it is beneficial for relieving psychological symptoms related to several problems, including depression, cognitive impairments, anxiety, and phobias.

 NLP strives to model highly effective behaviors and replicate them in clients, thus providing a form of autonomous self-help.
-NLP has been accepted as a viable method of change within business, alternative medicine, community settings, and within the self-help field in general.
+NLP has been accepted as a viable method of change within business, alternative medicine, community settings, and within the self-help field in general, though it has not been scientifically validated with empirical studies.
 Regardless of the academic and professional support it lacks, NLP continues to be a widely used technique throughout the mental health field.